 New York State of Health is a one-stop-shop to apply for private health insurance.
 You can also find out if you qualify for ACA subsidies and check eligibility for low-income health insurance programs.
 New York’s low-income programs include Medicaid, Child Health Plus, and the Essential Plan.

-The next enrollment period for the 2021 plan year starts on November 1, 2020.
+The next enrollment period for the 2022 plan year starts on November 1, 2021 and ends on January 31, 2022.
 If you qualify for Medicaid, Child Health Plus, or the Essential Plan, you can enroll at any time.6

 Health Insurance Companies in New York